ninchat/ninchat-api/api.md

    verified for a user.

-   If `identity_type` is set to "facebook", `identity_name` is set to a Facebook user id and `identity_auth` contains a mathing signed request, a session is created for the existing Ninchat user with the associated Facebook identity.
+   If `identity_type` is set to "facebook", `identity_name` is set to a Facebook user id and `identity_auth` contains a matching signed request, a session is created for the existing Ninchat user with the associated Facebook identity.